ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Yin-Yang - Dancing with Chaos — Three Paths to Living Form.md

 It potentially corresponds to foundational reference patterns — A theoretical baseline, not a practical destination.

-> Corresponds to the Structural Polarity (P-) in [[Universal Polarities — Recursive Stabilization Through Triadic Rotation]] — the foundation that maintains core patterns and provides stable framework for evolution.
+> Corresponds to the Structural Polarity (P+) in [[Universal Polarities — Recursive Stabilization Through Triadic Rotation]] — the foundation that maintains core patterns and provides stable framework for evolution.

 ### 2. Recursive Yin-Yang — The Vision of Sustainable Harmony (P0)